blessingekwere/8-weeks-SQL-challenge--Challenge-1--Dannys-Diner/README.md

 To determine whether expanding the existing customer loyalty program is viable, Danny intends to utilize these insights.
 Additionally, he requires assistance in creating basic datasets that his team can easily examine without relying on SQL.

 Due to privacy concerns, Danny has provided a sample of his overall customer data.
 He hopes that these examples will be sufficient for you to construct fully functional SQL queries to help him find the answers he seeks.
-For this case study, Danny has shared three crucial datasets: sales, menu, and members.
-You can refer to the entity relationship diagram and example data below to gain a better understanding.

 This analysis will answer the following questions using SQL statement.
 *	What is the total amount each customer spent at the restaurant?